 Approval does not provide reimbursement of tuition or fees.
-Requests for refunds must be requested through the Cashier's Office process directly by completing their Tuition and Fees Refund Appeal Application after withdrawing from classes in your Online Center.
+Requests for refunds must be requested through the Cashier's Office process directly by completing their Tuition and Fee Refund Appeal Application after withdrawing from classes in your Online Center.

 Late Semester Hardship Withdrawal Request Procedures

-2. The request must contain supporting documentation verifying the nature of the situation, dates the situation occurred, and an explanation of how the hardship affected the student’s ability to be successful.
+- The request must contain supporting documentation verifying the nature of the situation, dates the situation occurred, and an explanation of how the hardship affected the student’s ability to be successful.

 - Medical forms indicating hospitalization or decreased capacity to complete coursework

 - Legal documents indicating inability to attend class or decreased capacity to complete course work (i.e. police/fire report, letter from attorney, court records, etc.)

 - Obituaries or other documents indicating death of immediate family member

 - Other formal documentation related to the uncontrollable circumstances impacting student success

-4. The Associate Dean will establish a review team to make determinations as to whether the event and documentation supports a finding that the student was unable to be successful due to the occurrence of the hardship.
+- The Associate Dean will establish a review team to make determinations as to whether the event and documentation supports a finding that the student was unable to be successful due to the occurrence of the hardship.

-5. Students who wish to appeal the outcome of their Late Semester Hardship Withdrawal Request may do so by submitting an appeal in writing to the Dean of Student Success and Retention within 10 business days of notification of the initial finding.
+- Students who wish to appeal the outcome of their Late Semester Hardship Withdrawal Request may do so by submitting an appeal in writing to the Dean of Student Success and Retention within 10 business days of notification of the initial finding.
 The decision of the Dean of Student Success and Retention is final.